Color Tools¶

 Red Filter: simulates black & white film exposure with red lens filter.
 Creates dramatic sky effects and can simulate moonlight scenes in daytime (similar to 003 Cokin(tm) Red filter).

 Yellow Filter: simulates black & white film exposure with yellow lens filter.
-Most natural tonal correction, improves contrast.
+Provides most natural tonal correction, and improves contrast.
 Ideal for landscapes (similar to 001 Cokin(tm) Yellow filter).

-With Tone setting, a color tint can be applied to the image:
+The Tone setting applies a color tint to the image:

 Brown Filter: similar to Sepia Tone filter, but less pronounced.